| Lion Internet Worm

 and Lion.v3 used later versions.
 Each worm executes different commands on

+the remote host with the BIND exploit.
 My worm testing was greatly complicated by my choice of example target

 platform: a default server install of Redhat 6.2.
 I thought that it was